Home » Trigger Point Pain Patterns » Lower Extremity Pain » Ankle and Foot Pain » Pain Along Side of Thigh, Sometimes to Front of Ankle

 How People Describe This Pain Pattern

-If they say that the pain extends behind the ankle, it is more likely to be this pattern.
+If they say that the pain extends behind the ankle, it is more likely to be this other pattern.

-This trigger point is in the tensor fascia lata, which may also create tingling in their thigh or pain on the side of their knee.
+This trigger point is in the tensor fascia lata, which may also create tingling in the thigh or pain on the side of the knee.

 How You Activate and Intensify This Pain Pattern